JUDGES 7

 GIDEON RECRUITS A GREAT ARMY + BATTLES WITH ONLY 300 MEN

-Gideon releases twelve thousand men, decreasing his army to ten thousand men.
-Still having too many men, God brings the Israelites to the edge of the water to enact an odd distribution system based on the way they drink water.
-Based on God’s requirement, only three-hundred men were to be in the Israelite army.
+Gideon releases twenty-two thousand men, decreasing his army to ten thousand.
+Still having too many men, God brings the Israelites to the edge of the water to enact an unusual selection process based on how they drank.
+According to God’s requirement, only those who cupped the water with their hands and brought it to their mouths were chosen.
+As a result, only three hundred men remained in the Israelite army.

 Following God’s instructions, Gideon spies on the Midianites.
 He overheard a dream interpreter proclaim that Israel would prevail over the Midianites.
 God’s perfect timing allowed Gideon to overhear a conversation that gave him more confidence in God’s plan for Israel.